-The Kenyan children learn about life in the U.S. – about winter and summer (a mystery to these children living near the equator with very little seasonal variations) and birthday celebrations.
+The Kenyan children learn about life in the U.S. – about winter and summer (a mystery to these children living near the equator with very few seasonal variations) and birthday celebrations.
 It is a long-term, meaningful learning opportunity.
-Importantly, it’s rooted in relationship for both children.
+Importantly, it’s rooted in relationships for both children.

 Christa and Travis Rymal

 Christa and Travis Rymal have known about Friends of Ngong Road since nearly the beginning of the organization.
 Travis’s mother is a friend of Friends of Ngong Road Founder, Paula Meyer, and was one of the first sponsors.